XDM3 configuration examples

 Description

-Generates an administrative country subdivision name based on the seed parameter.
-'RAND' will generate a random value.
-All other values are used as they are for the seed.
-The country parameter specifies the language of origin for the first name ('US', 'DE', 'FR', 'IT', 'NL', 'AT', 'BE', 'CA', 'CH', 'UK').
-It is possible to specify one to all of them separated by a comma.
-If more than one value is specified one of them is used based on the seed value.
-'RAND' can be used to use a random value.
-This method requires the installation of the lookup tables.
+Generates an administrative country subdivision name based on the specified seed value.
+The country parameter specifies the country/region of origin ('US', 'DE', 'FR', 'IT', 'NL', 'AT', 'BE', 'CA', 'CH', 'UK').
+Only a single country value can be specified (e.g. 'DE').
+This method requires the lookup tables to be installed.

 Input type